- Campus services

 Call/email for a specific time appointment or drop-in anytime.
 Special arrangements can be made in advance for after-hours appointments.

 Burnaby Office: Occasional Burnaby campus days only.
-Next scheduled date is June 11th.
-Please email to book an appointment.
+Please email for next date.

 Why do I need to visit an academic advisor?